DeliriumNetwork/delirium-notify/README.md

 ## Acknowledgements

-This template is maintained by the Delirium Network and its contributors.
+This script is maintained by the Delirium Network and its contributors.
 We appreciate the community's support and contributions.